PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rules retain the old `continue` boundary.
 A CF Pool followed by local response normalization repairs its static target without stopping the scan.
 Both use the shared statement decoders and repair context.
+Dynamic-shape Pool layout repair is another indexed decision with the same explicit short-circuit contract.
+Immediate NHWC/CF bridge evidence controls channel-last execution; CF average pooling derives a concrete target from a bounded direct aligned consumer or one binary hop followed by an aligned consumer.
+The binary hop and aligned statements use shared parsers instead of orchestrator-local regexes.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer